billbeeio/order-api-implementation-test/README.md

 5. Run the console application to test your implementation.

 ### HTTP Interaction
-To interact with a HTTP service, your implementation can derive from the [RestClientBaseClass](./MinimalOrderApi/RestClientBaseClass.cs).
+To interact with a HTTP service, your implementation should derive from the [RestClientBaseClass](./MinimalOrderApi/RestClientBaseClass.cs).

 ## Submit your solution
 1. Commit your changes using `git commit`